Free Mental Health Resources & Tools

 This edition of @Work magazine focuses on programs, tools, and resources employers can use to combat the stigma associated with mental illness and assist employees in getting the support they need.

-The Partnership for Workplace Mental Health‘s mission is to help workers with mental illness by inspiring companies to reduce the stigma of mental health issues and provide better support for employees.
-The Partnership’s website features a host of free resources including programs such as Right Direction and ICU as well as case studies, mental health calculators, mental health education, and much more.
+The Center for Workplace Mental Health‘s mission is to help workers with mental illness by inspiring companies to reduce the stigma of mental health issues and provide better support for employees.
+The Center’s website features a host of free resources including programs such as Right Direction and ICU as well as case studies, mental health calculators, mental health education, and much more.

 Mental Health America